backk-node/backk-cli/README.md

 cd <microservice-name>
 ```

-Follow further instructions in README.md of the created project.
+Follow further instructions in the README.md of the created project.